WordPress/wordpress-playground/docs/index.md

 <!-- include /docs/using-wordpress-in-the-browser.md#Embedding WordPress Playground on other websites -->

-The public WordPress Playground available at [https://wasm.wordpress.net/wordpress.html](https://wasm.wordpress.net/wordpress.html) may be embedded on other websites via the `<iframe>` HTML tag as follows:
+The latest build available at [https://wasm.wordpress.net/wordpress.html](https://wasm.wordpress.net/wordpress.html) may be embedded on other websites via the `<iframe>` HTML tag as below. **Remember this is an experimental software that may break or change without a warning.**

 ```html
 <iframe